andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 {% math %} \frac{PX}{QX} = \frac{P}{Q} {% endmath %}

 ## Tricks for Comparing Fractions
-Gelfand loves to get his readers to compare fractions.
+{% newthought "Gelfand loves" %} to get his readers to compare fractions.
 Luckily he gives us a few tricks along the way.

 ### Finding the Common Denominator
 This is the one I recall from school.